Litman History, Family Crest & Coats of Arms

 The surname Litman was first found in Silesia, where they contributed greatly to the development of an emerging nation and would later play a large role in the tribal and national conflicts of the area.
 In later years, the Litman family branched into many houses, each playing a significant role in the local social and political affairs.

-Important Dates for the Litman family
+Early History of the Litman family

 This web page shows only a small excerpt of our Litman research.
 Another 135 words (10 lines of text) covering the years 1427, 1491, 1781, and 1866 are included under the topic Early Litman History in all our PDF Extended History products and printed products wherever possible.